My Dinner

 • After 30 minutes brush the buns with the egg-milk mixture.

-• Leave to cool before consuming.
+• Leave to cool before eating.

 Nutrition